BriteSnow/laydown/README.md

 This tool is not implemented yet, this is a first pass at the main spec.
 If you are interested in this project, feel free to email me: jeremy.chone@gmail.com.

+All commands listed here are in flux right now and not even in sync between the doc side and the story side (to experiment with different ways).
+The story is the latest thoughts right now (favor default for simplicity, and will have flags to customize).
+Will probably have a ~/.laydown/lay.opts to set default.

 ## Description

-**laydown** is simple way to slice your or 3rd party code in layers (i.e., set of files) and easily fetch them to boostrap or augument existing project.
-Not everything that could be reused should be a lib or framework.
+**laydown** is simple way to slice your or 3rd party code in layers (i.e., set of files) and easily share them to boostrap or augument existing projects.
+Not every reusable codes had to become a library or framework.
 Think of it as a scaffolder that does not know what it scaffolds, any project can become a part of a scaffolding for another project.

 ## Install